soundsmetallic/base_apparel_coming_soon_master/README.md

 ### What I learned

-In these challenge I learned how to handle and style HTML input error messages with CSS and JavaScript.
+In this challenge I learned how to handle and style HTML input error messages with CSS and JavaScript.
 The MDN's [article](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) on Client-side form validation was very helpful.

 I also created my first Github repo from the command line.